Chileans in the California gold rush: Conflicts and discrimination

 After the initial boom had ended Chileans were among the groups that suffered explicitly anti-foreign and racist attacks, laws and confiscatory taxes sought to drive out foreigners—in addition to Native Americans—from the mines.
 There are records of Chileans resisting this treatment both by legal means and by the use of violence.
-Spanish-speaking miners, including Peruvians and Mexicans tended to group together and commonly Chileans to take leadership in these groups, specially when they had to confront groups of Anglo-American miners.
-Prior to these incidents Chileans were unware of the racial worldview of Anglo-Americans, some were surprised to discover they were seen as non-white.
+Spanish-speaking miners, including Peruvians and Mexicans tended to group together and commonly Chileans took leadership in these groups, specially when they had to confront groups of Anglo-American miners.
+Prior to these incidents Chileans were unaware of the racial worldview of Anglo-Americans, some were surprised to discover they were seen as non-white.

 Attack on San Francisco's Little Chile

-Little Chile was a neighboordbood where many Chileans settled in San Francisco.
+Little Chile (Spanish: Chilecito) was a neighborbood where many Chileans settled in San Francisco.
 Many dwellings there were tents and various of the Chilean women there were prostitutes.
-The neighbourhood was attacked by the so-called Hounds gang in 1849, yet its leader went unpunished despite being found guilty in trial.
-These events led to creation of a Chilean consulate in San Francisco within one month after the attack.
+The neighbourhood was attacked by The Hounds gang in July 15, 1849.
+Many dwellings were sacked and torched and victims were ethnically targeted as exemplified by an Englishman who was spared from violence due to his nationality.
+By one account this attack originated in a conflict between the leader of The Hounds, Sam Roberts, and his Chilean mistress, another account mention a debt recovery dispute of 500 dollars from a man known Pedro Cueta from Jorge Frank prior to the attack.
+Roberts went unpunished despite being found guilty in trial.
+These events led to creation of the San Francisco Police Department and of a Chilean consulate in San Francisco within one month after the attack.
+It was the last attack of The Hounds gang.

+It was after the losses suffered in this attack that Chilean merchant Vicente Pérez Rosales decided to depart California for his native Chile.

 "Chile War of 1849"

 On December 15, 1849, Anglo-Americans sacked the mining camp of Chileans near Calaveras River.
 Chileans went to the town of Stockton and obtained permits to arrest those responsible by local authorities.
 Calaveras judge Scollen refrained from supporting the arrest warrant citing that American law does not allow foreigners to arrest American citizens.
-A group of about eighy Chileans went nontheless to the Anglo-American camp and attacked it taking 16 captives and killed two in the process.
+A group of about eighty Chileans went nonetheless to the Anglo-American camp and attacked it taking 16 captives and killed two in the process.
 On the way to Stockton other Anglo-Americans rescued the captives and captured the Chileans instead.
-After being found guilty of the attacks by a jury Chileans faced punishment in Mokelumne Hill in January 1850.
+After being found guilty of the attacks by a jury, Chileans faced punishment in Mokelumne Hill in January 1850.
 Three were executed, nine received 100 lashes each and one was cropped.
 The severity of these punishments stand out as corporal punishment was otherwise declining in the Western world.